fredericvdhurk-code/project-glaciers/AI_USAGE.md

-use of Le Chat by Mistral AI for overall efficiency in code writing
+use of Le Chat by Mistral AI for overall efficiency in code writing and debugging